diana-moreno/events-searcher-React-API/README.md

   <img src="./img/events-searcher-React-API.png" width="500">
 </p>

-In this page you can obtain information about events of several categories.
+In this page you can obtain information about events of several categories and places.
+You can save in favourites all the events you have liked the most.
 Project developed with React, layout applied with UIkit and data obtained from Eventbrite API.

 ### **Features**